fluffypony/mcp-code-indexer/README.md

 ## 🔗 Git Hook Integration

-**NEW**: Automated code indexing with OpenRouter API integration!
-Keep your file descriptions synchronized automatically as you code.
+🚀 **NEW Feature**: Automated code indexing with AI-powered analysis!
+Keep your file descriptions synchronized automatically as your codebase evolves.

-### Quick Setup
+### 👤 For Users: Quick Setup

 ```bash
 # Set your OpenRouter API key